RogueAngelfire/the_horseshoe_inn_v1/README.md

 for the website.
 I had already decided that the green colour already being used wouldnt work for smaller devices and will therefore see where I can improve this but first I need to fix the functionality of the website first.

+25/11/20
+The shear size of this project has blown me away a little as my head decided it had forgooten how to do certain tasks after a day trying to get my datepicker to function.
+I decided I best commit my work as my eyes really were starting to hurt even with blue light filters.
+However, these commits failed due to a large microsoft file glitch was causing this fail.
+Apparently it is known of but I thought it would be a good idea to mention as once my project was commited it went from my initial 118 commits to 225.

 # Data store integration

 # Deployment implementation